4d/docs/website/translated_docs/es/Debugging/debugger.md

 #### Constantes

 Like the Constants page of the Explorer window, this theme displays predefined constants provided by 4D.
-The expressions from this theme cannot be modified.
+Las expresiones de este tema no pueden ser modificadas.

 #### Semáforos

 This theme lists the local semaphores currently being set.
 For each semaphore, the Value column provides the name of the process that sets the semaphore.
-The expressions from this theme cannot be modified.
+Las expresiones de este tema no pueden ser modificadas.
 The expressions from this theme cannot be modified.

 #### Procesos

 This theme lists the processes started since the beginning of the working session.
 The value column displays the time used and the current state for each process (i.e., Executing, Paused, and so on).
-The expressions from this theme cannot be modified.
+Las expresiones de este tema no pueden ser modificadas.

 #### Tablas y campos